Sky Ridge Medical Center Achieves New Status as Accredited Chest Pain Center

 "Our vision for Sky Ridge from the start was to create a world-class, destination facility with a depth and breadth of care that would serve the members of our community throughout their lifetime," adds Maureen Tarrant, CEO, Sky Ridge Medical Center.
 "By becoming an Accredited Chest Pain Center, Sky Ridge has deepened the quality of care for cardiac patients throughout our region and demonstrated our commitment to higher standards for our patients."

-Sky Ridge Medical Center’s state-of-the-art cardiac care program encompasses the entire continuum of care for the heart patient and includes such focal points as the Cardiac Alert program with our first responders in the field, a Level III Trauma Center and Emergency Department, two state-of-the-art cardiac cath labs, open-heart surgery program, 64-slice CTA, a cardiac rehab program and community outreach.
+Sky Ridge Medical Center’s state-of-the-art cardiac care program encompasses the entire continuum of care for the heart patient and includes such focal points as the Cardiac Alert program with our first responders in the field, a Level III Trauma Center and Emergency Department, two state-of-the-art cardiac cath labs, 64-slice CTA, a cardiac rehab program and community outreach.

 About Sky Ridge Medical Center